wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/ai-visuals-power-bi/includes/5-lab.md

 1. To publish the file to your workspace, on the **Home** ribbon tab, from inside the **Share** group, click **Publish**.

 1. Close Power BI Desktop.

+    > [!WARNING]
+    > If you leave the lab open, it will time out after one to four hours.
+Your work in the *current* module's lab will be lost, but each lab after the first one includes a PBIX file with the work from all previous labs completed so that you don't need to start over.